 Bellingham was descended from the Bellinghams of Bellingham, near Hexham, where they were lords of the manor up until the early 14th century when they moved to Burneside, near Kendal.
 One branch of the family acquired the Levens Hall estate, held by them until its sale by Alan Bellingham at the end of the 17th century.
 A younger son of the family, Robert Bellingham, who was admitted into the Middle Temple in 1595, was the grandfather of Thomas Bellingham.
 Robert moved to Ireland where he practised as a lawyer, holding various offices including High Sheriff of County Longford.
 He was buried at Kendal in 1639.

-His son Henry, Thomas Bellingham’s father, was a goldsmith in Dublin who acquired the Gernonstown estate, near Dundalk, around 1660, about the same time at which he was appointed High Sheriff of County Kildare.
+His son Henry, Thomas Bellingham’s father, was a goldsmith in Dublin who acquired the Gernonstown estate, near Dundalk, at about the same time as he was appointed High Sheriff of County Kildare in 1656.
 The estate, extending to some 1744 acres, appears to have been a reward for his support for the Cromwellian campaigns in Ireland in which he may have served as an officer.
 At the Restoration Henry appears to have managed to accommodate comfortably to the new regime, representing County Louth in the Irish Parliament in 1661.

-The estate was renamed Castlebellingham while in the possession of his son, Thomas, who rebuilt Castle Bellingham between 1690 and 1700 after the original building had been destroyed by King James’s troops.
-It was said to have resembled a Dutch chateau with grounds laid out in Dutch style, but has since been remodelled.
+The estate was renamed Castlebellingham while in the possession of his son, Thomas, who rebuilt Castle Bellingham between 1690 and 1700 after the original building had been destroyed by King James’s troops: ‘Michael, my miller, came and confirm’d ye newes of my house being burnt, and that ye tenants and neighbours were under dismall apprehensions of being all destroy’d by the Irish.’
+(Diary 5 November 1689) It was said to have resembled a Dutch chateau with grounds laid out in Dutch style, but has since been remodelled.

 The above short biography is based on the introductions to the two transcripts of Thomas’s diary.